 While outdoor trees can take a little frost and snow, it’s advisable to clear snow from your trees.
 This will help evergreens to convert sunlight to energy, particularly non-coniferous evergreens.
 It also stops the snow from melting and adding more water into the pot.

-Alternatively, you could move your trees to a sheltered spot in advance if the weather forecast is
+Alternatively, you could move your trees to a sheltered spot in advance if the weather forecast is looking snowy.

 Learn new skills

 The long winter evenings give us plenty of time to seek out new skills and knowledge online.
 Of course, this can be done all year round, but I’m sure you’d agree that we all have better things to do during the lighter evenings.

 You can search the internet for all sorts of new skills, but here are a few ideas to get you going:

 Getting Started – This 1 hour online course will show you how to create your own Bonsai tree in 5 well-explained steps.
 No theory, this is about doing it yourself!

 Bonsai Beginners Course – This 1.5 hour online course will teach you the basics of Bonsai, and assist you in the growing and styling your own Bonsai trees.